digiltd/oh-rtd-test/Samples-Tricks.md

 Once you got the token, you can play around with the API web interface at https://api.lifx.com/

 Unfortunately the HTTP binding does not support sending http headers.
+(Note: this is no longer true -- you _can_ send HTTP headers with the HTTP binding in recent releases.
+However, the following is still a useful example.)

 The only way to send the request is using the executeCommandLine command and the unix program curl.